dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 ```

-### Step 17: Loop through segmented BAM files and call Variants from the alignemnts
+### Step 17: Loop through segmented BAM files and call Variants from the alignments
 Again we will use the `pileup format` of `BAM` to identify mutations in our samplet.
 For this we start with segment `NC_026431.1`.
 ```
 mkdir -p ./data/ivar/variants/